FORCE_COLOR

 Command-line software which outputs colored text should check for a FORCE_COLOR environment variable.
 When this variable is present and not an empty string (regardless of its value), it should force the addition of ANSI color.

-If your software supports NO_COLOR but doesn't offer a direct way to force enabling color, please consider offering the FORCE_COLOR option.
-If you decide to, please implement this standard to make it easy for your users to enable color and then add your software to this list by submitting a pull request.
+If your software supports NO_COLOR but cannot force color, consider offering the FORCE_COLOR option.
+If your software already offers a method to force colored output, consider additionally supporting FORCE_COLOR .
+If you do add FORCE_COLOR support, please add your software to this list by submitting a pull request.

 Example Implementation